hoangtuan11094/MultipleLanguage/README.md

-# Multilple language in Android sample
+# Multilple languages in Android sample